 ASN said Areva undertook to retrieve and package the waste, but there had been “successive delays”, despite the nuclear safety and radiation protection implications.
 “These delays… lead to the continued storage of legacy waste in unsatisfactory conditions of safety,” ASN said.

 The waste retrieval and packaging operations must be carried out proactively according to a precise calendar, for which the completion date has been set at 2030.

 The decision calls for the short-term improvement of the safety of the current stores of legacy waste, pending their emptying.
-It says ASN requirements concerning waste retrieval and packaging must be met and Areva must take steps to guarantee compliance with deadlines.
+It says ASN requirements concerning waste retrieval and packaging must be met and “steps to be taken by the licensee” to guarantee compliance with deadlines.

 The UP2-400 reprocessing plant was the first one built at La Hague.
 It was replaced by the UP2-800 and UP3-A plants, which were commissioned in the late 1980s.
 The radioactive waste from UP2-400 consists of fission products, metallic structures from used fuel elements and process residuals such as solvents or ion exchange resins.